-Daily, Monthly, Weekly passes are available to all individuals for short-term parking needs.
+Daily, Monthly, Weekly permits are available to all individuals for short-term parking needs.

-Vehicle permits expire August 31.
 Do not abuse the parking privilege.
 Watch for "No Parking" designations in various campus locations.
 Lack of convenient spaces is not a valid excuse for violations.
 Towing and immobilization is in effect on-campus.